-Extraction Type Advantages Disadvantages Standalone hoods (e.g. articulated arms, or magnetic hose kits) Long capture distance so does not interfere with worker High flow design so will capture/extract high fume concentrations Has to be moved around in line with the work, and as a result may not always be used Not suitable for welders who require mobility when they weld Can interfere with the head position of the welder, or welder can put their head in the plume before it is captured Cross-breeze can impact effectiveness Generally, has a higher cost per worker On-gun (e.g. fume extraction welding torch, or on-tip soldering extraction) Automatically used whenever work is done, follows the welder High pressure/low flow design uses small diameter hoses, with easier design/installation requirements Generally has a lower cost per worker Adds weight to the tool / handpiece, and reduces flexibility Welder's technique can impact effectiveness May not capture all fume (e.g. fume off sparks, residual fume when welding/ soldering finished) May be less effective for globular transfer mode with irregular droplet sizing and higher fume generation rates due to process instability compared with other fume control options Requires careful set up to capture fume without stripping away shielding gases and regular service to maintain performance Cross draft can impact effectiveness In-bench/fixed (e.g. downdraft or slot benches, solder fume enclosure systems) Automatically used whenever work is done Combines work top/bench with extraction system Suitable for high velocity fume applications such as oxy-cutting Reduced flexibility Only suitable for work on smaller items Generally, has a higher cost per worker Overhead canopy hoods Effective in heavy fume environments Low cost Does not follow the welder Positioning is critical to maximise protection without causing porosity Rising fume generally travels straight through the workers breathing zone
+Extraction Type Advantages Disadvantages Standalone hoods (e.g. articulated arms, or magnetic hose kits) Long capture distance so does not interfere with worker High flow design so will capture/extract high fume concentrations Has to be moved around in line with the work, and as a result may not always be used Not suitable for welders who require mobility when they weld Can interfere with the head position of the welder, or welder can put their head in the plume before it is captured Cross-breeze can impact effectiveness Generally, has a higher cost per worker On-gun (e.g. fume extraction welding torch, or on-tip soldering extraction) Automatically used whenever work is done, follows the welder High pressure/low flow design uses small diameter hoses, with easier design/installation requirements Generally has a lower cost per worker Adds weight to the tool / handpiece, and reduces flexibility Welder's technique can impact effectiveness Will not capture all fume (e.g. fume off sparks, residual fume when welding/ soldering finished) Limited effectiveness in vertical and overhead welding positions Requires careful set up to capture fume without stripping away shielding gases and regular service to maintain performance Cross draft can impact effectiveness In-bench/fixed (e.g. downdraft or slot benches, solder fume enclosure systems) Automatically used whenever work is done Combines work top/bench with extraction system Suitable for high velocity fume applications such as oxy-cutting Reduced flexibility Only suitable for work on smaller items Generally, has a higher cost per worker Overhead canopy hoods Effective in heavy fume environments Low cost Does not follow the welder Positioning is critical to maximise extraction Rising fume generally travels straight through the workers breathing zone